Cedar Girls' Secondary School: Co-curricular activities

-The school offers a total of 21 co-curricular activities (CCAs), including physical sports, performing arts, clubs and societies and uniformed groups.
-Several of these groups have done well for the school in outside competitions.
+The school offers 21 co-curricular activities (CCAs), including physical sports, performing arts, clubs and societies and uniformed groups.

-The school is renowned for excelling in track and field, and has attained 40 "B" and "C" Division titles in the National Inter-School Track And Field Championships since 1968.
-The school's table tennis team has also excelled, being in the top 10 for both the East Zone and National Inter-school Table Tennis Championships' "B" and "C" Divisions.
+The school competes in track and field, and has attained 40 "B" and "C" Division titles in the National Inter-School Track And Field Championships since 1968.
+The school's table tennis team has also seen success, ranked in the top 10 for both the East Zone and National Inter-school Table Tennis Championships' "B" and "C" Divisions.